-Cryptocurrencies and Decentralized Finance (DeFi) were born of the ideological desire to create a parallel financial system free of the intervention of governments and their central banks.
+Cryptocurrencies and Decentralised Finance (DeFi) were born of the ideological desire to create a parallel financial system free of the intervention of governments and their central banks.
 But in a case of babies and bathwater, this also means that this parallel environment largely operates without a court of law ensuring fair play.
-The indelibility of software code deployed on public blockchain platforms is the first and final line of defense against bad actors.
+The indelibility of software code deployed on public blockchain platforms is the first and final line of defence against bad actors.

 Last August, the DeFi platform provider Poly Network was thrown into turmoil after a hacker exploited a fault in one of their smart contracts (which was not a smart legal contract) to extract over $600m.
 Poly Network was left understandably distressed: according to the ‘law of the code’, it wasn’t even clear if a heist had occurred – they used the smart contract as Poly Network wrote it, but not as they intended it to be used.
 As smart contracts have no legal standing, intention played no role.